Why is this medication prescribed?

 What other information should I know?

 Keep all appointments with your doctor and the laboratory.
 Your doctor will order certain lab tests before and during your treatment to check your body's response to tucatinib.
+Your doctor may order a lab test before you begin your treatment to see whether your cancer can be treated with tucatinib.

 Do not let anyone else take your medication.
 Ask your pharmacist any questions you have about refilling your prescription.